tyataessence/tyataessence.github.io/_posts/trending/2025-10-06-deep-dive-ChatGpt.md

 💡 Think of short-term memory as your current browser tab, and long-term memory as your bookmarks and saved passwords.

 Internally, memory strategies involve **vector databases** that store embeddings (semantic fingerprints of information).
 When you ask a question, ChatGPT retrieves the most relevant embeddings using **similarity search**, then feeds them into context for reasoning as context augmentations.
-This is often called Retrieval Augemented Generation (RAG).
+This is often called Retrieval Augmented Generation (RAG).

 ---

 ## <span style="color:#F1C40F">3.
 Comparison with the LLM Layers</span>

-The term **"Large Language Model"** literally means it has _many layers_ — both conceptually and computationally.
+The term **"Large Language Model"** literally means it has many layers — both conceptually and computationally.
+It's the core model trained on massive data.
+For example GPT-3.5, GPT-4, Claude, Gemini, LLaMA etc. On the other hand, ChatGPT is the chat-based application with user interface and safety features, built on top of an LLM.
+It is the applied, refined and user-friendly version of an LLM.

+💡 Imagine ChatGPT as a fully built car with steering, dashboard and safety systems while the car engine is the LLM.

+Both ChatGPT and LLM are linguistic engines.
+ChatGPT is a general purpose translator, fluent in all topics but not a doctor.
+However, LLM  is a specialized translator.
+It can be a specialized medical interpreter, fluent only in the language of medicine.

 ![LLM Diagrams]({{ '/assets/images/llm_diagrams.jpg' | relative_url }})

-### 📚 1.
-Embedding Layer
+**1. Embedding Layer**

-Converts words into numerical vectors that capture their meaning.
+  - Converts words into numerical vectors that capture their meaning.

-### ⚙️ 2.
-Transformer Layers
+**2. Transformer Layers**

 This is where deep understanding happens.
 Each layer includes: